 Garlic chives are distinguished from regular chives by their flat leaves and distinct flavor that’s like a mild onion with a delicate garlic flavor.

-Here in the U.S., Chinese garlic chives are more common, but Korean garlic chives also appear in Korean markets in the spring and summer.
-Korean garlic chives are thinner and tenderer so they are better for making kimchi.
+Here in the U.S., Chinese garlic chives are more common, but Korean garlic chives also appear in Korean markets from spring through fall.
+Korean garlic chives are thinner and tenderer, so they are better for making kimchi.

 I’ve been growing garlic chives in my back-yard garden, which provides a steady supply from spring to early fall.
 The perennial plant is hardy and easy to grow.
 If you can’t find Korean chives, by all means, use the Chinese variety.
 Look for ones with thin and narrow blades.